imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 ### Parameters

-2 or 3 values on the stack, [might have impact on cost](https://github.com/imapp-pl/gas-cost-estimator/pull/64/files#r744731521).
+Opcodes in this section take 2 or 3 values from the stack.
+The size of values on the stacek might have impact on cost, see [Formal Complexity](#formal-complexity) for further details.

 ## `0x0a,EXP`

 `0x0a,EXP,(exp == 0) ?
-10 : (10 + 10 * (1 + log256(exp))),,2,1,Exponential operation.,"If exponent is 0, gas used is 10.
+10 : (10 + 10 * (1 + log256(exp))),,2,1,Exponential operation,"If exponent is 0, gas used is 10.
 If exponent is greater than 0, gas used is 10 plus 10 times a factor related to how large the log of the exponent is."`

 ### Parameters